Dual-Force: Enhanced Offline Diversity Maximization under Imitation Constraints: Preliminaries

+A critical challenge in RL is to generate not just a single optimal policy, but a diverse set of high-performing policies.
+Let $v_e^* := \langle d_{\pi_e^*}, r_e \rangle$ denote the extrinsic value of an expert policy $\pi_e^*$. \citet{zahavy2023discovering} explored a CMDP formulation for computing a set of policies $\Pi^{n}=\{\pi_{i}\}_{i=1}^{n}$ that simultaneously maximize a diversity objective while ensuring that each policy maintains a minimum level of extrinsic performance:

-where $r_e$ is an extrinsic reward and $v_e^*$ an optimal extrinsic value.
-Intuitively, \cref{eq:constrained_mdp} computes a set of diverse policies while maintaining a certain level of extrinsic optimality specified by a parameter $\alpha \in(0, 1]$.
-They designed a heuristic for optimizing convex diversity objectives by solving a sequence of standard RL problems, each with an intrinsic reward equal to the gradient of the objective evaluated at the previous step (say $k^{\mathrm{th}}$) time-averaged state-action occupancies $\{\overline{d}_{1}^{k}, \dots, \overline{d}_{n}^{k}\}$, namely
+Here, $\alpha \in(0, 1]$ controls the required fraction of expert performance.
+To handle diversity objectives, \citet{zahavy2023discovering} used an iterative optimization procedure that reduced the problem to solving a sequence of standard RL problems.
+Each problem leverages an intrinsic reward $r_i^{k+1} = \nabla_{d_i}\diversity(\overline{d}_{1}^{k}, \dots, \overline{d}_{n}^{k})$, which is the gradient of the diversity objective evaluated at the time-averaged state-action occupancies $\overline{d}_{i}^{k}$ from the previous step.